codurance/site/src/_posts/2020-01-14-fear-driven-development.md

 ### Tests
 The title above is simple.
 Having meaningful tests can instill confidence that you are not breaking anything.
 If you are a practitioner of TDD, then this will also help you to have confidence, and most importantly for me, structure to how you work.
+Furthermore, testing can help provide a direction for the production code to follow, often providing an accessible way for teammates to clarify their understanding of requirements.

 If you want to come along and change the below: